apa999/UKContracts/README.md

 # UKContracts

 Introduction
-UKContracts accesses contract information from the UK Government’s Contracts database, see: https://www.contractsfinder.service.gov.uk/Search.
+UKContracts accesses contract information from the UK Government’s contracts database, see: https://www.contractsfinder.service.gov.uk/Search.

+The contract data is retrieved in JSON format and conforms to the Open Contracts Data Standard (OCDS) see: https://www.open-contracting.org/data-standard/

 Functionality:
   •	Search by contract stage (via Settings):